mojidul-islam-selise-gnx/mojidul-islam-selise/README.md

-- 👋 Hi, I’m @mojidul-islam-selise
+- 👋 Hi, I’m @mojidul-islam-selise-gnx
 - 👀 I’m interested in Software Architect.
 - 🌱 I’m currently using C# and .NET Core for Web Application Development.